-The maturities of debt over the next five years are as follows:
+The maturities of debt over the next four years are as follows:

 Maturities Of Long-Term Debt

 Years Ending June 30,

-2023 \$ 40,078

-2024 43,766
+2024 \$ 43,767

 2025 47,002

 2026 50,448

-2027 14,163
+2027 17,625

 Long-Term Debt Over Five Years

-and Thereafter \$ 195,457
+and Thereafter \$ 158,842

-NOTE 12 - INCOME TAXES
+NOTE 11 - INCOME TAXES

-ASC topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a corporate tax return.
+In accordance with ASC 740, "Accounting for Income Taxes", prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a corporate tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 Differences between tax positions taken or expected to be taken in a tax return and the benefit recognized and measured pursuant to the interpretation are referred to as unrecognized benefits.
-A liability is recognized (or amount of net operating loss carryforward or amount of tax refundable is reduced) for an unrecognized tax benefit because it represents an enterprise's potential future obligation to the taxing authority for a tax position that was not recognized as a result of applying the provisions of ASC topic 740.
-The Company believes there are no uncertain tax positions in prior years tax filings and therefore it has not recorded a liability for unrecognized tax benefits.
+A liability is recognized (or amount of net operating loss carryforward or amount of tax refundable is reduced) for an unrecognized tax benefit because it represents an enterprise's potential future obligation to the taxing authority for a tax position that was not recognized as a result of applying the provisions of ASC 740.
+The Company believes there are no uncertain tax positions in prior year's tax filings and therefore it has not recorded a liability for unrecognized tax benefits.

-In accordance with ASC topic 740, interest costs related to unrecognized tax benefits are required to be calculated (if applicable) and would be classified as "Interest expense, net.
+In accordance with ASC 740, interest costs related to unrecognized tax benefits are required to be calculated (if applicable) and would be classified as "Interest expense, net.
 Penalties if incurred would be recognized as a component of "Selling, general and administrative" expenses.

 The Company files corporate income tax returns in the United States (federal) and in various state and local jurisdictions.
-In most instances, the Company is no longer subject to federal, state and local income tax examinations by tax authorities for years prior to 2017 for federal and 2016 for state.
+In most instances, the Company is no longer subject to federal, state and local income tax examinations by tax authorities for years prior to 2019.

-The Company has recorded a deferred tax asset of \$12,842,478 and a deferred tax liability of \$215,726 as of June 30, 2022, primarily relating to its net Federal operating loss carryforwards of approximately \$20,048,000 available to offset future taxable income through 2031.
-In addition the Company has state operating loss carryforwards of approximately \$5,309,000 and city operating loss carryforwards of approximately \$1,853,000.
+The Company has recorded a deferred tax asset of \$10,041,960 and a deferred tax liability of \$394,758 as of June 30, 2023, primarily relating to its net Federal operating loss carryforwards, allowance for doubtful accounts and tax credits of approximately \$9,110,000 available to offset future taxable income through 2031.
+In addition the Company has state operating loss carryforwards of approximately \$11,130,000 and city operating loss carryforwards of approximately \$1,235,000.
 The net operating losses begin to expire in 2025 for federal tax and state income tax purposes.